turboladen/drama_queen/README.md

 * in the order the publishing was triggered, and
 * in the order that consumers subscribed.

 This is intentional.
+If you want publishing to take place in a thread, you can thread your call to #publish in your code.

 ### Application-wide

-DramaQueen stores all of its topics and subscribers in a singleton, which is thus accessible throughout your app/library.
+DramaQueen stores all of its exchanges in a singleton, which is thus accessible throughout your app/library.
 This makes it possible to subscribe to a topic in one object and publish to that topic in another unrelated object from anywhere in your code.
 And while you have access to `DramaQueen`, you shouldn't ever need to deal with it directly--just use `#publish` and `#subscribe` and let it do its thing.

+## Installation

+Add this line to your application's Gemfile:

+    gem 'drama_queen'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install drama_queen

 ## Contributing